Saturday, May 23, 2009

 No one just living their lives.
 It's all an agenda.
 Gotta be someone.
 Gotta get somewhere.
 Gotta play the game.

 Calgary, Alberta.
 Schlepping phony Western Canadiana for kicks, but the mean, mean underlying vibe is always there.
 Vicious millionaires bulldozing soulful establishments and people's livelihoods in favour of clean, cleansed luxury for its clean, cleansed luxury-deserving patrons.
 A city run by and for young souls.
 You can throw in a few newly-minted mature souls just to give it that fake "artsy/cultured" thing.
 Garbage.
 Trying to lure the people who don't know any better into dropping their money on overpriced drinks and food, clothing and accessories.
-Paying for fake experiences with fake money.
+Paying for fake experiences with fake fiat currency.

 Brooks Brothers is coming to town!
 How thrilling.